Quddus1916/Config_Wrapper/README.md

 Description: It will create a map from the config file And it will start watching.
-If any changes saved in config file it will then updates will be reflected throughout the program without restart
+If any changes saved in config file then updates will be reflected throughout the program without restart

 2.GetKeyString(key string, deep_key *string, default_val string) string {}